grafana/redshift-datasource/docs/sources/troubleshooting.md

    - Add appropriate sort keys and distribution keys in Redshift.
    - Break complex queries into smaller, focused queries.
 1. Use [recording rules](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/recorded-queries/) to pre-aggregate expensive queries and serve results from a faster cache.
-1. If queries consistently fail at exactly 60 seconds, check whether any intermediate network proxies (for example, Zscaler or corporate firewalls) impose their own timeout limits.
+1. If queries consistently fail at exactly 60 seconds, check whether any intermediate network proxies (for example, Zscaler or corporate firewall rules) impose their own timeout limits.

 #### "Context deadline exceeded" on alert queries